-Figure 3: Distribution of heterozygosity along the 25 chromosomes in P. phoxinus shown for haplomes 1 (upper plot) and 2 (lower plot).
+Figure 3: Distribution of heterozygosity along the 25 chromosomes in P. phoxinus shown forHap1 (upper plot) and Hap2 (lower plot).
 Mean heterozygosity estimates were calculated in 1Mb bins and converted to the number of heterozygous sites per kb across all 25 chromosomes with alternating colours to differentiate adjacent chromosomes.

-It is possible that the regions of high heterozygosity are linked to telomeric regions of the chromosome, which generally have an elevated recombination rate (Nachman, 2002), which in turn can be linked to higher genetic diversity (Jaramillo-Correa et al., 2010).
-In fishes, this was evidenced, e.g., in the Atlantic silverside (Menidia menidia) (Tigano et al., 2021) and brown trout (Salmo trutta) (Leitwein et al., 2016) genomes.
-This contrasts with regions of reduced heterozygosity found at central locations potentially linked to centromeres, which in eukaryotes are known as “cold-spots” for recombination, hence have low levels of recombination (Yan & Yu, 2022).Genomes with high heterozygosity can pose assembly challenges due to multiple scaffold formation from the same sequence (Kajitani et al., 2014; Pryszcz & Gabaldón, 2016).
-However, implementation of long range information such as Hi-Fidelity long reads and Hi-C contact maps can aid in overcoming these difficulties by reducing sequence redundancy (Kronenberg et al., 2021).
-Our high-quality assembly, indicating augmented levels of standing genetic variation, is a testament to this approach.
+Regions of high heterozygosity and high recombination rates may be linked to telomeric regions of the chromosome, which in turn can be associated with higher genetic diversity (Jaramillo-Correa et al., 2010).
+In fishes, this pattern was observed in the genomes of the Atlantic silverside (Menidia menidia) (Tigano et al., 2021) ,brown trout (Salmo trutta) (Leitwein et al., 2016) and sticklebacks (Sardell et al., 2018) .
+This pattern is consistent with the pattern of heterozygosity observed in the P. Phoxinus genome. egions of reduced heterozygosity found at central locations may be associated withcentromeres.
+These regions are known as “cold-spots” for recombination in eukaryotes, a (Yan & Yu, 2022).

 Demographic History of P. phoxinus

-Climatic fluctuations have always had an effect on the distribution and survival of species (Hewitt, 2000; J. Li et al., 2021).
-For aquatic species in the temperate zone, effects of climate fluctuations are even more pronounced as a result of glaciation cycles, which led to fluctuating sea water levels (Munnecke et al., 2010).
-A PSMC analysis enabled us to track fluctuations in effective population size (Ne) of P. phoxinus from more than 10 Million years ago (Mya) until around 10 thousand years ago (kya).
+Climatic fluctuations have always affected the distribution and survival of species (Hewitt, 2000; J. Li et al., 2021).For aquatic species in the temperate zone, the effects of climate variability have been pronounced as a result of glacial cycles that have led to fluctuating sea levels.
+(Munnecke et al., 2010).
+A PSMC analysis enabled us to track fluctuations in effective population size (Ne) of P. phoxinus from more than 10 million years ago (Mya) until approximately 10 thousand years ago (kya).

-Figure 4 shows a gradual and continual rise in Ne with time, from roughly 20,000 individuals about 10 million years ago to around 25,000 individuals approximately 800,000 years ago.
+We found a gradual and continual rise in Ne with time, from roughly 20,000 individuals about 10 million years ago to around 25,000 individuals approximately 800,000 years ago (Figure 4).
 This incremental increase coincides with the Neogene period, which is divided into the Miocene and the Pliocene epochs - both known for their global warmth and minimum ice volumes (Böhme et al., 2011; Haywood et al., 2000; Hui et al., 2018; Steinthorsdottir et al., 2021).
-The climate conditions prevailing during this timeframe suggest the existence of an environment favourable for the propagation and development of freshwater species.
-Following a small increase in Ne, the population declined to fewer than 20,000 individuals between 800 kya and 100 kya, during the mid-Pleistocene period, which was marked by severe quaternary glaciation and low global sea levels. period also saw changes in global ice volume, sea levels, and temperatures (Ehlers et al., 2006; Ruddiman et al., 1989; Y. Sun et al., 2019).
+The climate conditions prevailing during this timeframe suggest the existence of an environment favourable for the propagation and development of freshwater fish? species.
+Following a small increase in Ne, the population declined to fewer than 20,000 individuals between 800 kya and 100 kya, during the mid-Pleistocene period, which was marked by severe quaternary glaciation and low global sea levels.
+A major glaciation in this period is the Saalian glaciation of Northern and North Central Europe from approximately 400 – 150 kya (Lang et al., 2018; Lauer & Weiss, 2018).
 During this epoch, temperatures were on average 11°C lower than current values (Hughes et al., 2007) and lowland glaciation periods were frequent (Rose, 2009).
-As a result, species either became extinct, migrated to southern Europe seeking refuge, or underwent adaptation (Feliner, 2011).
+As a result, species either became extinct, migrated to warmer territories in southern Europe seeking refuge, or underwent adaptation (Feliner, 2011).